ebanner/TextEditorTournament/README.md

 ### Submission server

-The most important piece of running a tournament is the Submission server.
+The most important piece of running a tournament.
+Clients of every type (e.g.
-Clients of every type (e.g. Manager, participants, display) must register with the Submission server.
+Manager, Participant, Display) must register with the Submission server.
 Simply put, the Submission Server is the brain of the tournament.

-### Display server
+### Display server `display/ws.py`

-The Display server realays tournament statistics from the Submission server to the Display web client.
+The Display server relays tournament statistics from the Submission server to the Display web client.

 ### Display web client

-The Display web client uses WebSockets to establish a connection with and display tournament statistics it recieves from the Display server using the HTML5 canvas element.
+The Display web client (`display/index.html`) uses WebSockets to establish a connection with the Display server display tournament statistics it recieves using the HTML5 canvas element.

 ### Manager

-The Manager is the interface by which challenges are managed (loaded, initiated, cancelled).
-The Manager has the following command set:
+The Manager (`manager/manager.py`) is the interface by which challenges are managed (loaded, initiated, cancelled).
+The Manager has the following command
+set:

 * **load challenge_id challenge_name**
     * Alert the boss the new challenge is now **challenge_name** with a challenge